spikedoanz/public/wirehead-blog.md

 So we didn't, and instead relied on some battle hardened enterprise software.
 Enter [MongoDB](https://www.mongodb.com/) -- distributed, non-blocking, and basically nuclear proof.
 It was exactly what we needed.

-So all we have to do now is to write those three components, and let MongoDB handle the ugly details of distributed systems reliability. (not really true, we still have to do some careful distributed system design)
+So all we have to do now is to write those three components, and let MongoDB handle the ugly details of distributed systems reliability. (not really true, we still have to do some careful distributed system design).

 Some terminology before we dive into the explanations:

 - swap time: refers to the operations and time during which swap from write to read happens.
 - read time: refers to the operations and time during which a read operation happens.
-- chunkified: turning a large file of N bytes into N / CHUNKSIZE chunks
+- chunkified: turning a large file of N bytes into N / CHUNKSIZE chunks.

 Here are the parts that we wrote, and a brief explanation of how they work.